-Charles “Chip” Hamann was appointed to the principal oboe chair of Canada’s National Arts Centre Orchestra in 1993 at the age of 22.
-He has also been guest principal oboist with the Royal Philharmonic Orchestra and Québec’s renowned baroque orchestra, Les Violons du Roy.
-Mr. Hamann is a member of the National Arts Centre Wind Quintet, comprised of principal players of NACO.
+Heralded for the “exquisite liquid quality” of his solo playing (Gramophone), Charles “Chip” Hamann was appointed to the principal oboe chair of Canada’s National Arts Centre Orchestra in 1993 at the age of 22.
+Mr. Hamann has also served as guest principal oboe with the Chicago Symphony Orchestra, London’s Royal Philharmonic Orchestra, and Quebec’s Les Violons du Roy.

-He has appeared as a guest artist at the Norfolk Chamber Music Festival.
-Born in Lincoln, Nebraska, USA, Mr. Hamann is a graduate of the Interlochen Arts Academy.
-He was later awarded a Bachelor of Music and the prestigious Performer’s Certificate from the Eastman School of Music in of Rochester, NY, where he was a student of Richard Killmer.
+Born in Lincoln, Nebraska, USA, Mr. Hamann pursued early study with Brian Ventura and William McMullen and later at the Interlochen Arts Camp and Interlochen Arts Academy with Daniel Stolper.
+He earned a Bachelor of Music and the prestigious Performer’s Certificate from the Eastman School of Music in 1993, where he was a student of Richard Killmer.